Activity

 Then the students switch tasks.

-Black and brown modelling clay is often the hardest to find, matching the dirt between grass blades.
+Black and brown modelling clay is often the hardest to find outdoors, matching the dirt between grass blades.

-This is an example of "colour matching".
+This kind of camouflage is an example of "colour matching".
 Animals are often colour matched to their environment to make them harder to find.

 Another kind of camouflage is "disruptive colouration" where a living thing is more than one colour, maybe with spots or stripes.
 The different colours break up the outline of the living thing and make it harder to see.